craftbrak/Clever-Party-Thrower/README.md

 # CleverPartyThrower
-a PWA designed to help orginase event with your friends
+A PWA designed to help organise events with your friends